 Hazard 1: Fall Hazards

 A fall hazard is anything at a construction site that could cause a worker to lose their balance or lose bodily support, resulting in a fall.
 Fall hazards on a jobsite are a severe, chronic, and recurring problem in the industry.
 Just about any walking or working surface can present a potential fall hazard.

 According to the BLS, falls from heights are the leading cause of fatalities in construction, while falls on the same level are one of the leading causes of serious injuries.
-In 2019, falls accounted for 37.9% of all construction fatalities, or about 401 out of 1,102 total deaths.
+In 2021, falls accounted for nearly one in three construction fatalities.

 Hazard 2: Caught-In or -Between Hazards

 According to OSHA, caught-in or -between hazards are defined as injuries that result from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object.
-These accounted for 5.4% of all construction fatalities in 2019.
+These accounted for almost 6% of all construction fatalities in 2021.
 Some working conditions that especially contribute to caught-in or -between hazards include: